Paramedic Ambulance paramedic

 1. Entry requirements

-You'll need a foundation degree, diploma of higher education (DipHE) or degree in paramedic science or paramedic emergency care.
+You'll need a foundation degree, diploma of higher education (DipHE) or degree in paramedic science or paramedic practice.

-You could start as a student paramedic or trainee technician for an ambulance service.
+You could start as a student paramedic, a trainee technician or an emergency care assistant for an ambulance service.

 - to register with the Health and Care Professions Council (HCPC)

-- a driving licence, including a C1 category entitlement
+- a driving licence, including C1 category entitlement

 - to pass a medical check